>_promptbook

 Understand the business and safety context behind Claude's rapid releases, but don't expect concrete coding workflows or tool recommendations.

-Why this made the cut: This is a meta-discussion about Anthropic's development velocity and feature safety, not about vibecoding practices or techniques.
+This is a meta-discussion about Anthropic's development velocity and feature safety, not about vibecoding practices or techniques.
 While it touches on Claude features, it's speculative commentary rather than actionable guidance for developers using AI coding assistants.

 no one is getting out